Asherman's syndrome

-Asherman's syndrome (AS) is an acquired uterine condition that occurs when scar tissue (adhesions) forms inside the uterus and/or the cervix.
+Asherman's syndrome (AS) is an acquired condition that occurs when scar tissue (adhesions) forms inside the uterus and/or the cervix.
 It is characterized by variable scarring inside the uterine cavity, where in many cases the front and back walls of the uterus stick to one another.
 AS can be the cause of menstrual disturbances, infertility, and placental abnormalities.
 Although the first case of intrauterine adhesion was published in 1894 by Heinrich Fritsch, it was only after 54 years that a full description of Asherman syndrome was carried out by Joseph Asherman.
 Several other terms have been used to describe the condition and related conditions including: uterine/cervical atresia, traumatic uterine atrophy, sclerotic endometrium, and endometrial sclerosis.

-There is no one cause of AS.
-Risk factors can include myomectomy, cesarean section, infections, age, genital tuberculosis, and obesity.
+There is no single cause of AS.
+Risk factors include myomectomy, cesarean section, infections, age, genital tuberculosis, and obesity.
 Genetic predisposition to AS is being investigated.
 Some studies show that a severe pelvic infection, independent of surgery may cause AS.
 AS can develop even if the woman has not had any uterine surgeries, trauma, or pregnancies.
-While rare in North America and European countries, genital tuberculosis is a cause of Asherman's in other countries such as India.
+While rare in North America and European countries, genital tuberculosis is a cause of AS in other countries such as India.